PankratzLab/Genvisis-Docs/VisualizeWorkflowResults/scatter-plot.md

 Marker lists can be created, loaded, edited, and deleted under File.

-The first time scatterplot is opened, Genvisis will generate the file **data/exampleScatterPlotMarkers.txt** with the first 10 markers in order to have something to display.
+When you first open ScatterPlot, Genvisis will generate the file **data/exampleScatterPlotMarkers.txt** with the first 10 markers in order to have something to display.

 On the right hand side, under **View Controls**, the option **Display Mendelian Errors** will draw lines between samples that have Mendelian errors.
 Blue is used for mother-offspring and green for father-offspring errors.